Article Updated: 09 June 2021

-We present you several completely ad-free File Manager apps for Android devices, as an alternative to ES File Explorer.
-All listed apps are free, do not contain any advertisement and most of them do not track you and collect any analytics data.
+We present several completely ad-free File Manager apps for Android devices, either as an alternative to a built-in file manager app or once famous and widely used advanced ES File Explorer.
+All listed apps are free, do not contain advertisement and most of them do not track you and collect any analytics data*.

-Disclaimer: this is/was correct at the time of publishing this article.
-Developers are, of course, free to enable monetization (ads) in their apps at any given point in time (e.g. with the very next app update), and this may no longer be true.
+* Disclaimer: this is/was correct at the time of publishing this article.
+Developers are, of course, free to enable monetization (ads) and inject analytics data collection / tracking in their apps at any given point in time (e.g. with the very next app update), and this may no longer be true.
 Please, if you find out about important changes or if you have any suggestions for new apps that you wish to be included in this list, submit them in the comments section below.
 Thanks!

-- key feature: extremely easy & user friendly, dark mode, media player
+- key features: extremely easy & user friendly, dark mode, media player

 - downside: lacks few common file manager functions (for now, it gets regularly improved)